alexkalergis/Robot-Pick-and-Place/README.md

 ## Project Overview

-This project is a part of the Introduction to Robotics course in the Department of Electrical and Computer Engineering.
+This project is a part of the Introduction to Robotics course in the Department of Electrical and Computer Engineering at University of Patras.
 It involves programming a KUKA youBot robot to perform a pick-and-place task using Python.
 The main objective is to automate the process of picking a cube from a conveyor belt and placing it into a designated box on a cart.

 The task involves the following steps:
 1. Move the robot to the conveyor belt where the cube is located.